kalgotar/research-repo/README.md

 **What The project does:**
 .
 Chromagram mainly used for music application.
 .
-Here, we are demonstrating to apply on non-musical application like sound detection of drone vs. noise **Why the project is useful:
+Here, we are demonstrating to apply on non-musical application like sound detection of drone vs. noise.

+**Why the project is useful:
 .
 It's a simple binary classification using SVM and it is computationally effective.**

 **How users can get started with the project**
 .
 Use Public or Private data and run Chroma_Features_Creation.py.
 It will create 12 chromagram features for each .wav file.
 .
 To find top features by running through Top_Features_Selection.py file.
 This will give the score and which will help to select top N features.